FarisTheAncient/Archipelago/worlds/tracker/docs/setup.md

 # Tracker Prerequisites

-1) Have Archipelago installed with the generator enabled
+1) Have Archipelago installed with the generator enabled (minimum Archipelago version 0.6.2)
 2) Have the relevant player .yaml files in the Players folder in the AP install directory

 # Install